RPA in real estate: 10 use cases, platforms & best practices

 Best RPA platforms for real estate

-While some real estate companies invest in custom RPA software development from scratch, organizations prioritizing faster RPA implementation and lower upfront costs may build their solution on top of an RPA platform provided by a third-party vendor.
-According to Gartner's 2021 Magic Quadrant for Robotic Process Automation, these are the four RPA market leaders.
+While some real estate companies prefer to develop custom RPA software, organizations prioritizing faster RPA implementation and lower upfront costs can build their solution on top of an RPA platform provided by a third-party vendor.
+According to Gartner's 2025 Magic Quadrant for Robotic Process Automation, these are the five RPA market leaders.

 Pros